Gangway (magazine)

-Gangway is an international online literary magazine, bridging Austria and Australia.
+Gangway was an international online literary magazine, bridging Austria and Australia.
 Its founder and editor in chief is Gerald Ganglbauer, the first issue was launched in June 1996 in Sydney.
+It appears not to have published since 2016.

 Profile

 Published quarterly since 1996 in Vienna, Graz, and Sydney, Gangway appeared as one of the first literary journals on the internet, and has currently over 40 issues online, in both the German and the English language.
 The magazine has a focus on expatriates showcasing their contemporary writing, poems, short stories, and experimental prose.
 It also contains book reviews, interviews, and special features.
 Gangway is digitally archived by DILIMAG (Digitale Literaturmagazine) at the University of Innsbruck, Austria, and by the Australian National Library, Canberra ACT.

 After launching Gangway #32 – Gangan Verlag's 20th anniversary issue, at the Literaturhaus Graz in June 2004, Gerald Ganglbauer introduced conceptual changes: Since Gangway appeared as one of the first literary journals on the internet in 1996, many more have come (and some have already gone), therefore I believe that it is imperative to create a defined niche.
 Hence the general focus of Gangway will be shifted from bilingual Australian and/or Austrian authors to the global community of expat writers living abroad – provided they write in – or are translated into – the English or German language.
 Since then themed issues were infrequently compiled by guest editors.
 Reviews, interviews, and special features also continued to appear from time to time.
 In 2009, Ganglbauer installed Twitter updates, and the original Yahoo!
 Groups writers' community was replaced by a Facebook fan page.